lazaroneandonly/https-github.com-lazaroneandonly-front-end-practice-certificate-one/README.md

 - [x] More animative css styles that give a more fluid and relaxing user experience.
 - [x] A darkmode option that is toggable.
-- [ ] A "READ_PLUS" option whcih changes the text and css layout in a way that suits people with sight and visual imparements.
+- [ ] A "visual +" option whcih changes the text and css layout in a way that suits people with sight and visual imparements, in accordance with WCAG standard

 ## Additional concept:
-**Another idea that I had for the standardisationa nd compartmentalisaiton of the code is to have a reusable function pattern design similar to the **
+**Another idea that I had for the standardisationa nd compartmentalisaiton of the code is to have a reusable function pattern design similar to the "Atomic Design" model**

 ## Noting a design improvement case:
 **Another idea that I had for the standardisationa nd compartmentalisaiton of the code is to have a reusable function pattern design.I I have noticed that a lot of these patterns seem to follow the same structure of:**